Mesh89/FACT2/README.md

 This software computes a consensus tree between a set of user-provided phylogenetic trees.
 It currently supports the Frequency Difference and the Local consensus trees.

+## Requirements

+This software requires the Boost libraries in order to be compiled.
+Please refer to http://www.boost.org/doc/ for the installation process.
+The software was tested with version 1.58, which is recommended.

 ## Compiling

 First get the source